In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 The 100% Open Source, Enterprise-Grade, Amazon S3 Compatible Object Storage

-Provision your Instance
+Provisioning your Instance

 - Log into your Civo dashboard

-- Create a Medium Instance and call it minio-cloud.
+- Create a Medium Instance and call it

 Your Instance will be up in around 45 seconds.
-Once the instance is up we can start.
+Once the instance is up, we can start.

-Install MinIO
+Installing MinIO

 Connect via ssh

-for our data store.
 In the instance terminal, run:

 $ sudo mkdir -p /srv/minio/data